-It’s a rare day when a Romanian doesn’t speak this guy’s name, not only because he was the closest thing to a superhero that Moldavia has ever had, but his name adorns squares, boulevards, streets, statues and landmarks in virtually every city.
+It’s a rare day when a Romanian doesn’t speak Stephen The Great’s name, not only because he was the closest thing to a superhero that Moldavia has ever had, but his name adorns squares, boulevards, streets, statues and landmarks in virtually every city.
 When reading a Romanian address, if the place in question is located on ‘Boulevard Stefan cel Mare’, rest assured that this is the biggest or most important (or both) street in the city.

 When he wasn’t building a battle record of 34 and two (sources vary wildly), he erected 44 churches and monasteries, many of which are now Unesco World Heritage sites.